mohitt/windows-playwright-docker/README.md

-### Windows Server 2022 Core with Playwright
+### Windows Server 2022 with Playwright

 ```
-This image can only be built on Windows server 2022
+This image uses Windows Server 2022 (full) which includes Media Foundation support for Chromium/Playwright
 ```

 ## GitHub Actions Setup

-This repository includes a GitHub Actions workflow that automatically builds and publishes the Docker image to GitHub Container Registry (ghcr.io).
+This repository includes a GitHub Actions workflow that automatically builds and publishes the Docker image to GitHub Container Registry (ghcr.io) using the standard Docker build process.

-### Required GitHub Secret

-Before the workflow can run successfully, you need to set up the following secret in your GitHub repository:

-1. Go to your repository settings
-2. Navigate to "Secrets and variables" → "Actions"
-3. Click "New repository secret"
-4. Add the following secret:

-**Secret Name:** `SHARE_USER_PASSWORD`
-**Secret Value:** A secure password for the temporary ShareUser account used during the build process

 ### Workflow Triggers